-The centerpiece of our Work Plan is the development and promotion of an access and deployment support platform that will provide key information about available broadband resources and assets in the three-county region.
 Information will be made available to local officials and agencies, economic development organizations, prospective investors and new businesses, existing businesses, government agencies, educational institutions and non-profits, and the general public.
 In creating and promulgating the platform, we will:

 - Collect and refine information from throughout the three county area regarding residential and commercial broadband availability.
 This data will be correlated to demographic, geographic, economic and other GIS data and map resources, and made available via publicly available maps and a database. - Reconcile official broadband availability data with actual field reports from residential and business users.
-For example, Santa Cruz County staff have identified the areas of North Coast, Bonny Doon, Summit, Eureka Canyon, Skyline and Salsipuedes as lacking broadband availability, which is not consistent with the existing availability documentation. - Further develop the above information through workshops conducted with regional public works, planning and economic development staff.
+For example, Santa Cruz County staff have identified the areas of North Coast, Bonny Doon, Summit, Eureka Canyon, Skyline and Salsipuedes as lacking broadband availability, which is not consistent with the existing availability documentation.

+- Further develop the above information through workshops conducted with regional public works, planning and economic development staff.
 This effort will parallel the workshops and briefings conducted for telecommunications service providers.
-A key objective of these workshops will be to develop requirements and specifications for a database and map base that will provide sustainable, ongoing access to and maintenance of this data. - Through this broad, collaborative process, develop policies for managing the information and resources created through this process, including balancing the need for widely available public information with the legitimate security concerns of government agencies, telecommunication companies, educators, health care providers, businesses and others. - Design and implement an IT-based platform for managing, updating and maintaining this information, and ultimately making it available to all stakeholders. - Conduct update regular update briefings for public works, planning and economic development professionals throughout the project, and engage them in testing and evaluating the platform.
+A key objective of these workshops will be to develop requirements and specifications for a database and map base that will provide sustainable, ongoing access to and maintenance of this data. - Through this broad, collaborative process, develop policies for managing the information and resources created through this process, including balancing the need for widely available public information with the legitimate security concerns of government agencies, telecommunication companies, educators, health care providers, businesses and others.
+We recognize that some of the information regarding telecommunications facilities that we gather will be sensitive, and in some cases proprietary and/or confidential.
+Although the database platform will be generally available to interested parties, there may instances where access to specific, sensitive information is restricted.
+We will ensure that all relevant parties are involved in the development of any restrictions, and understand and agree to them.
+These restrictions notwithstanding, all information will be made available to the CPUC, on a confidential basis if necessary. - Design and implement an IT-based platform for managing, updating and maintaining this information, and ultimately making it available to all stakeholders. - Conduct update regular update briefings for public works, planning and economic development professionals throughout the project, and engage them in testing and evaluating the platform.
 As noted above, telecommunications service providers will be similarly engaged. - Conduct model policy briefings and presentations for local government and agency staff, commissions and elected officials. - Organize informational meetings for the public, regarding project findings and deliverables, including broadband availability, business and education opportunities and public policy options.

-- Integrate the resources developed by this project into existing economic and community development campaigns, and leverage those marketing efforts to promote availability and use of the platform. - Release the final version of the access and deployment support platform for use, and provide for its sustainable maintenance, updating and upgrading over time.
+- Integrate the resources developed by this project into existing economic and community development campaigns, and leverage those marketing efforts to promote availability and use of the platform. - Release the final version of the access and deployment support platform for use, and provide for its sustainable maintenance, updating and upgrading over time. - Developing a publicly accessible web resource is a key part of the project.
+Throughout the project, we will use our existing web resources to keep our stakeholders informed and to provide an information resource to the public.
+As the project progresses, we will integrate that effort into the platform we develop, and we will enthusiastically cooperate with any complementary or parallel web development efforts by CPUC or other consortia.